SymfonyCasts/vue/sfcasts/ep1/loading.md

 ## mounted vs created

-We used `mounted` earlier to start our AJAX call.
+We used `mounted` earlier to start our Ajax call.
 That means that our Vue instance was created, mounted into the DOM, and *then* the function was called.
 It turns out that a better place to load data is actually `created`.